RomHackStudios/RomHackStudios.github.io/index.md

 ```
 What's New!

-- Fixed some move descriptions
+- Fixed Rapid Spin not increasing speed
-- Fixed perfect IVs
+- Fixed Gimmighoul Roaming form not evolving
-- Updated Hoopa portals
+- Fixed Hoopa Portal Teleporting into a Wall
-- Fixed Hoopa not teleporting player
+- Fixed Claw Fossil not regenerating
-- Fixed Roxanne battle after Brawly in open world mode
-- Fixed the Swords of Justice puzzle resetting
-- Fixed Ancient Tomb opening before it should
+- Fixed OW Bosses freezing
-- Fixed Following Pokemon and textbox staying stuck on screen after receiving the bike from Rydel.
-- Cry fixes
-- Added teal mask cries
-- Unlocked Ogerpon Shiny
-- Added shiny sprite for Magearna
-- And many more minor bug fixes and improvements
+- And a few more minor bug fixes and improvements

 ```